AverageMarcus/til/content/posts/golang-split-by-space.md

 ---
-title: "Split on spaces in Gp"
+title: "Split on spaces in Go"
 date: 2020-09-18
 draft: false
 tags: